 The important thing to understand is what type of online courses you want to create for your students.
 Here are several types, so you can choose the one you plan to create and move to the next step.

 In order to identify your niche, you also will have to understand:

-- My USP (unique selling point) is what differentiates me and my courses from competitors.
-Basically, the reason why customers should choose your course over others.
+- Your USP (unique selling point) is what differentiates you and your courses from competitors.
+It is the reason why the students should choose your course over the others.

 - Business & Entrepreneurship - some topics on which you can offer courses in this area are accounting, marketing, digital marketing, SMM, eCommerce, Affiliate marketing, and business administration.

 - Arts - in this area, you can offer niche-specific courses such as photography, digital art, animation, painting, and game design.

 - Education - an area where you can teach how to teach or offer courses such as psychology, effective communications, introduction to scriptwriting, etc.

 The second major step in your journey to becoming the best Online Course Creator is to validate your course idea.

 Your goal at this stage: Ensure that there is a competitive market for your online course and that students are actually willing to pay for it.

 This way, you will have more confidence to move forward.
 Besides, you get a clear vision of whether the course will likely be successful and profitable.